jimbobbennett/smart-garden-ornaments/README.md

 ## How it works

 Each smart garden ornament is based around a [BBC micro:bit](https://microbit.org), programmed using [Microsoft MakeCode](https://microbit.org/code/).
-These micro:bits sit inside whatever ornament you have, such as a bird box or garden gnome, and gather data about the outside world.
+These micro:bits sit inside whatever ornament you have, such as a bird box or garden gnome, and gather data about the outside world - also know as telemetry.
 This data can come from the built-in temperature sensor, or external sensors such as microphones, proximity senors or soil moisture sensors.
 These micro:bits will then send this data to other micro:bits via the built-in radio.
 Each micro:bit will forward on the message just like passing notes in class until it reaches a 'hub' micro:bit connected to a Raspberry Pi.
 This will then send the message on to the cloud to plot on a chart.

 <!-- TODO - add photo -->